marksmith1994/StepBrothers/README.md

 - Material-UI for the component library
 - React for the frontend framework
-- .NET Core for the backend framework
+- .NET 8 for the backend framework
 - Google Sheets API for data storage
+- Recharts for beautiful data visualizations

 ## 📞 Support